WasatchPhotonics/ENLIGHTEN/README_TESTING.md

 test_set_startup_settings, test_gain_set, test_laser_shutdown seems to be related to sim_spec

-## Coverage
+## Testing upcoming tasks

+Initial focus of TestGUI only.

+There are four existing failing tests.
+They all have something to do with changes that divert from the test's expectations (without necessarily signaling faulty behavior).
+One task is to update these tests.

+More significantly, we have the following userflows we would like to encapsulate in GUI tests.

-- CSV Save/Load
+- CSV Save/Load (manually passing)
-- Clipboard Save
+- Clipboard Save (manually passing)
-- Switch to view: Scope/Settings/etc...
+- Switch to view
+    - Scope (manually passing)
+    - Settings (manually passing)
+    - Hardware (manually passing)
+    - Log (manually passing)
+- Plugin
+    - CombinedPlugin (Analysis folder)
+        - Connect (manually failing)
+        - Enable
+    - CombinedPlugin (CombinedPlugin folder)
+        - Connect (manually passing)
+        - Enable
+    - Worek
+        - Connect (manually passing)
+        - Enable
+    - Hello Graph
-- CombinedPlugin Connect
+        - Connect
+        - Enable
+- Batch Data Collection
+- Set HROI